All Episodes

 You'll never get even slightly dizzy getting up too soon.

-You're never gonna climb a tree.
+You're never going to climb a tree.

-You're never gonna climb the stairs.
+You're never going to climb the stairs.

-You're never gonna climb out of bed.
+You're never going to climb out of bed.

-You're gonna lie there and expire there.
+You're going to lie there and expire there.

-Be reduced to your component atoms without the emerging principle and purpose and brilliance and glory and morality of life and consciousness.
+You're just going to dissolve down into nothing, be reduced to your component atoms without the emerging principle and purpose and brilliance and glory and morality of life and consciousness.

 And the nurses will come in and the nurses will go out.